 FACILITATOR & INSTRUCTOR

 I was born in Galway but currently live in Tipperary.
-At Bitesize Irish, I help members understand the intricacies of the Irish language and offer opportunities to practice their conversational Irish, all with the goal of helping learners use Irish on a daily basis.
+Since 2016, I have been helping members of Bitesize Irish understand the intricacies of the Irish language and offer opportunities to practice their conversational Irish, all with the goal of helping learners use Irish on a daily basis.

 As well as the team members above, many of our original lessons were written by Audrey Nickel, in Santa Cruz, California.
 As an advanced adult learner with valuable perspectives on learning, her lessons came from a stance of empathy, not assuming any prior knowledge of the language.